Fun Writing games to engage students

 Locate and classify

-Read a text and ask students to write nouns on cards ( red), adjectives (blue), and articles on orange.
+Read a text and ask students to write nouns on cards ( red), adjectives (blue), and articles in orange.
 Rearrange words to create different noun groups.
 Students can also locate verbs ( green card) and adverbs (yellow).
 Rearrange all the words to create new sentences.

 Alternative